ahmedabdalla4/measeq/docs/usage.md

   - A generic configuration profile to enable [Wave](https://seqera.io/wave/) containers.
 Use together with one of the above (requires Nextflow ` 24.03.0-edge` or later).
 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.

+### `--reference`

+By default, the pipeline predicts a sample's genotype using a supplemented measles WHO N450 reference dataset and uses that to set a reference FASTA file to map the sample's reads to.
+These available preset reference FASTA files correspond to the D8, B3, and A genotypes of the measles virus.
+If a sample is predicted to be another genotype, then the pipeline defaults to the D8 reference file.

+You can override this prediction and use your own reference FASTA file by specifying the path to the file using `--reference`.
+Please note that all samples within that run will now use the FASTA file you have specified.

 ### `-resume`